 What is conspicuously absent from these publications, and our professional discourse more broadly, is any serious debate of how the aims and methods of the linguistic and content areas are integrated, and what criteria are to be used to judge how successful this integration is.
-From this, one might infer that the motivations of combining English and content areas are not grounded on pedagogical theory or learner needs; rather, the ELT apparatus appears keen to take over any subject as long as it serves its interests, regardless of pedagogical suitability or actual learner needs.
+From this, one might infer that the motivations of combining English and content areas are not grounded on pedagogical considerations; rather, the ELT apparatus appears keen to take over any subject as long as it serves its interests, regardless of pedagogical suitability or actual learner needs.

 Who should teach CLIL courses?

 The prevailing methodological orthodoxy in Greek ELT is that CLIL must be delivered by language specialists, both in primary and secondary education.
-This preference, it is argued, reflects “the foreign language specialisation and qualifications of CLIL instructors” (Matthaoudakis & Alexiou, 2017, p.
-112).
+This preference, it is argued, reflects “the foreign language specialisation and qualifications of CLIL instructors” (Matthaoudakis & Alexiou 2017: 112).
 What is not said is that, at the same time, the policy devalues the specialisation and qualifications of other teachers.
 It might therefore be more accurate to argue that, more than anything else, it reflects the power of the ELT apparatus.

 On the long run, serious thought must be given about how professional development should be designed for teachers who want to deliver CLIL.
 Is it easier to train subject-specialists so that they can help students attain linguistic aims?
 Or does it make more sense to language teachers with the pedagogical content knowledge required to teach a diverse range of subjects?
-Given the diverstity of possible topic areas which might be combined with English, the former seems like a more efficient option.
+Given the diversity of possible topic areas which might be combined with English, the former seems like a more efficient option.

 And what about L1s?

-Thirdly, and perhaps most importantly, some serious thought must be given to the effects that CLIL projects may have on the linguistic ecologoes.
+Thirdly, and perhaps most importantly, some serious thought must be given to the effects that CLIL projects may have on the linguistic ecologies.
 It hardly needs to be said that any resources that students invest in learning a subject through a foreign language come at the expense of their native language.
 This creates two dangers:

 To begin with, it is not at all unlikely that CLIL instruction leads to an atrophy of the students’ ability to engage with certain subjects in Greek.
-At minumum, some way needs to be found which ensures that technical vocabulary is taught in Greek as well as English.
-The only two options I can think of are: (a) parallel delivery of both Greek-medium and CLIL courses, which creates duplication and redundandy; or (b) alternate delivery of Greek-medium and CLIL courses, e.g., every other year, which creates incoherence and discontinuity.
+At minimum, some way needs to be found which ensures that technical vocabulary is taught in Greek as well as English.
+The only two options I can think of are: (a) parallel delivery of both Greek-medium and CLIL courses, which creates duplication and redundancy; or (b) alternate delivery of Greek-medium and CLIL courses, e.g., every other year, which creates incoherence and discontinuity.
 Neither makes much sense.

 The second danger relates to the academic progress of linguistically disadvantaged students.
 It is unclear how suitable CLIL courses are for students who are not native-speakers of Greek: those who are fluent in English may find it easier to engage with content in that language; those who are not, and who have to invest a lot of time mastering Greek, might might find that their linguistic disadvantages lead to content deficits as well.
 Similar challenges might be faced by students from lower socioeconomic backgrounds.
 In the Greek education system, extracurricular support is one of the main determinants of success.
-However, parents who are not fluent in English and who cannot afford extracurricular tuition in a foreign language, may find their ability to support their children compromised.
+However, parents who are not fluent in English and who cannot afford extracurricular tuition in a foreign language may find their ability to support their children compromised.

 To sum up…